freyjaforever/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
       ## Hello I'm Freyja.
-I solve your tech problems for cheap. im like just a
+I solve your tech problems for cheap. i'm like just a
-      girl whos around to answer questions and stuff. and keep your internet presence squeaky clean and presentable.
+      girl whos around to answer questions and stuff.

+      And keep your internet presence squeaky clean and presentable.

     styles:
       self: